lode/access-sync-lendengine/README.md

 - Open an article in Access and go to the warning tab ("Waarschuwingen").
 - Open the same in Lend Engine (Admin » Items » Browse items).
-- If you see a warning that you don't have a generic type yet: create a generic type (Admin » Settings » Check out prompts / Check in prompts / Item fields).
+- If you see a warning that you don't have a generic type for yet: create a generic type (Admin » Settings » Check out prompts / Check in prompts / Item fields).
-- Afterwards, or when you see a warning that you already have a generic type for: connect a generic type to a specific item (Check in/out / Custom fields).
+- Afterwards (or when you're importing a warning that you already have a generic type for): connect a generic type to a specific item (Check in/out / Custom fields).

 ## Contributing

+### Development

+- A new script can be added to `src/command/` and `script/command`.
+- If using a new export table from Access add it to `src/specification/`.
+- Mention new scripts (and optionally new tables) to the lists in the readme.

 ### Usage after first setup